-4. DECLARATION IN TERMS OF RULE 5
+4. DECLARATION IN TERMS OF RULE 5:

-The Annexure Nil to produced along with the S.L.P are true copies of the pleadings /documents which formed part of the records of the case in the court below against whose order the leave to appeal is sought for in this petition.
+That the Annexure P- to P- produced along with the present Special Leave Petition are true copies of their respective originals and Annexure P- is true translated copy of its respective original and they form part of the pleadings and the records of the case in the Court below against whose order leave to appeal is sought for in the present Special Leave Petition.

-5. GROUNDS
+5. GROUNDS:

-The leave to appeal is prayed on the following among other grounds:
+Leave to appeal is sought for on the following amongst other grounds: